digitalinnovationone/international-sre-workshop/README.md

 This template uses [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/general/overview) to securely store your Cosmos DB connection string for the provisioned Cosmos DB account.
 Key Vault is a cloud service for securely storing and accessing secrets (API keys, passwords, certificates, cryptographic keys) and makes it simple to give other Azure services access to them.
 As you continue developing your solution, you may add as many secrets to your Key Vault as you require.

-## Reporting Issues and Feedback

-If you have any feature requests, issues, or areas for improvement, please [file an issue](https://aka.ms/azure-dev/issues).
-To keep up-to-date, ask questions, or share suggestions, join our [GitHub Discussions](https://aka.ms/azure-dev/discussions).
-You may also contact us via AzDevTeam@microsoft.com.